bengaunt10/GUI-57-Assignment-2/README.md

-This is a project I collaborated on for my graphical user interfaces module
+This is a project I collaborated on for my graphical user interfaces module under the account name of bgaunt2003

 # Getting Started with Create React App